OpenCageData/opencagedata-misc-docs/README.md

 most requested by our customers.

 Current work list in order of rough priority
+- use templates from https://github.com/lokku/address-formatting to create the formatted address
+  - opensource the code we do do this
+  - better README for address-formatting
-- catch and eliminate duplicate responses, example: "Berlin"
+- better logic to catch and eliminate duplicate responses, example: "Berlin"
 - better ranking of results and documentation of the logic used
-- public status page showing how far we lag in synching OSM edits
 - "annotations" - ie adding additional data to responses for example
-  - what3words codes
+  - country calling codes
   - elevation?
 - break out title formatting code into country specific and more easily testable and open sourced modules
 - better, more tests / general stability
+- public status page showing how far we lag in synching OSM edits
 - better way to deal with reported data errors and feed them back to the underlying datasource (ie OSM)
 - better per country routing (sending query to correct geocoder)